hyurl/modelar/README.md

 class User extends  Model{
     //Other stuffs...

-    //The setter of password, use bcrypt to encrypt data. set passwrod(v){
+    //The setter of password, use BCrypt to encrypt data. set passwrod(v){
         var bcrypt = require('bcrypt-nodejs');
-        //Model's data stores in the __data property. this.__data.password = bcrypt.hashSync(v);
+        //Model's data are stored in the __data property. this.__data.password = bcrypt.hashSync(v);
     }

-    //The getter of password, always return null. get password(){
+    //The getter of password, always return undefined.
+    //When a getter returns undefined, that means when you call toString() or
+    //valueOf(), or in a for...of loop, this property will be absent. get password(){
-        return null;
+        return undefined;
     }
 }
 ```